What is ConnectSF?

 How can I get involved?

-There will be many opportunities to learn more about Connect SF and tell us what you want for the future of transportation in San Francisco.
-Right now, you can take our online survey or check out our Community Events page for details.
-You can also sign up for email news and updates.
+There will be many opportunities to learn more about Connect SF and to tell us what you want for the future of transportation in San Francisco.
+Please check our our Community Events page.
+Questions?
+Contact us at firstname.lastname@example.org or sign up for email news and updates.

 But San Francisco has transportation problems that need to be addressed now.
 Why aren’t you working on that?